-Although it may seem like your dog is whining for no good reason, that’s not always the case.
-The best way to make the whining stop is to figure out what your dog is trying to tell you, according to the ASPCA.
+Although it may seem like your dog is whining for no good reason, that’s not usually the case.
+They’re trying to tell you something!
+The best way to make the whining stop is to figure out what exactly your dog is trying to tell you.
 Let’s explore some of the most common reasons dogs whine.

 Grabbing your coat or putting on your shoes can be enough to make some dogs whine.
-They think: walk time, and they are excited to head out on an adventure.
-The whining might even continue in the car on the way to the park or trailhead.
+They think: It’s walk time!
+Naturally, they are excited to head out on an adventure.
 You can stop excitement whining with positive-motivation training.
 When your dog whines, give a “quiet” command and follow up with praise and a treat as soon as the whining stops.
-Begin this training in the house and then follow up in the car before you leave the driveway.
-Crating your dog or using a doggy seat belt while traveling may help stop excitement whining in the car.
+Begin this training in the house and then follow up on the way to your destination.
+Like any dog training, it’ll take practice and time — but it’ll be worth it.

 If your dog starts to whine, pace, or drool when you’re about to leave the house, she may suffer from separation anxiety.
 According to the AKC, around 14% of dogs suffer from this disorder.
 Since the symptoms of separation anxiety could also be the signs of other health issues, experts advise taking your dog for a checkup.
 If there’s no medical issue, follow these tips to help relieve your dog’s anxiety when home alone.